Arkwright Primary School

 Holidays in term time

 Holidays in term time are not permitted.
-If you wish to take your child on holiday during term time, you need to request permission from the Headteacher.
-Each request is judged on its own merit.
+If you wish to take your child on holiday during term time, you will need to request permission from the Headteacher by filling out and submitting a leave of absence request form.
+Please use the link below to seek further information regarding the penalty notices that will be issued if you decide to take your child on holiday during term time.

 We are constantly monitoring our attendance figures and our aim is to reduce absences and lateness to a minimum.
 We appreciate the full co-operation of all parents and carers in reducing these figures.